wasmerio/wasmer.io/_posts/webassembly-core-2-reporting-from-the-town-square.md

+---
-# WebAssembly Core 2 - Reporting From the Town Square
+title: 'WebAssembly Core 2 - Reporting From the Town Square'
+excerpt: 'WebAssembly and associated toolchain components are very technical, and the discourse surrounding the new spec is not an exception.'
+date: '2022-05-11T00:00:00.000Z'
+author: Wiqar Chaudry
+published: false
+---

 **Background**